-An undergraduate bachelor's degree usually, is a four year course.
+An undergraduate bachelor’s degree usually, is a four year course.
 For successful completion of the course, one has to attain 120-128 credits (depending on the university requirements).
-You can transfer with 60 credits you achieve from an associate degree completed in the US to the 3rd year of a regular college or university and go on to graduate with a bachelor's degree.
-In case of transfer of credits from outside the US, the National Association of Credential Evaluation Services (NACES) recognized credential evaluation services, evaluate the profiles.
+You can transfer with 60 credits you achieve from an associate degree completed in the US to the 3rd year of a regular college or university and go on to graduate with a bachelor’s degree.
+In case of transfer of credits from outside the US, the National Association of Credential Evaluation Services (NACES) recognized credential evaluation services, and evaluate the profiles.

 College students are called by different names according to how many “credit hours (units)” they have stacked up and not just by how many years they’ve been in college:

 0 – 29 credits: You’ll be known as a “freshman”

 30 – 59 credits: You’ll be known as a “sophomore”

 60 – 89 credits: You’ll be known as a “junior”